 This is the basic answer on how to get the perfect shell thickness, but there are some useful details that you can learn in the rest of this post.
 Keep reading to brush up on your knowledge of shell thickness settings.

-Bottom layers and top layers are also known to be a type of shell because it’s on the exterior or outside of the object.
+Bottom layers and top layers are also known to be a type of wall because it’s on the exterior or outside of the object.

-The main settings you’ll come across is the number of shells and the shell thickness.
+The main settings you’ll come across is the number of walls and the wall thickness.
 They both work together to create a certain sized wall around your print.
-Shell thickness is a combination of your shell width in mm and the number of walls.
+Shell or wall thickness is a combination of your wall width in mm and the number of walls.

-If you have a low shell thickness and several walls, it will basically be the same as having a high shell thickness and fewer walls.
+If you have a low wall thickness and several walls, it will basically be the same as having a high shell thickness and fewer walls.

 How Does Wall Thickness Benefit My Parts?

-Adding to your shell thickness is a good alternative to adding tons of material for a higher percentage of infill as found in the video below by CNC Kitchen.
+Adding to your wall thickness is a good alternative to adding tons of material for a higher percentage of infill as found in the video below by CNC Kitchen.

-One of the key features you can do for shell thickness is to adjust your prints to have more shell thickness or walls in weaker areas where parts are likely to break.
+One of the key features you can do for wall thickness is to adjust your prints to have more wall thickness or walls in weaker areas where parts are likely to break.

-You do need to keep in mind, adding a large shell thickness for parts that require precision can alter its shape enough to make it unfit for purpose.
+You do need to keep in mind, adding a large wall thickness for parts that require precision can alter its shape enough to make it unfit for purpose.

 It’s not the end of the world because parts can be sanded down to accurate dimensions but this will take extra work, and depending on the part design and complexity, might not be possible.

 Larger wall/shell thicknesses creates a sturdy, durable model and also decreases the chance of any leaks.
-On the other hand, a lower shell thickness can significantly reduce filament used and print times.
+On the other hand, a lower wall thickness can significantly reduce filament used and print times.

 The usual practice for shell thickness is to have a value which is a multiple of your nozzle diameter.